10 Alternative Financing Solutions Instead of a Business Loan

 • Self-replenishing: Once you make a repayment, that amount of credit becomes available to borrow again.

-• Credit-friendly: You may be able to be approved with a fair credit score.
-For example, Backd only requires a minimum FICO Score of 625, while traditional lenders often require 680 or more.
+• Credit-friendly: You may qualify for approval with a fair credit score.
+For example, Backd only requires a minimum FICO Score of 625, while traditional lenders often require 680 or more for term loans.

 Negatives